louy/rtler/readme.txt

 1. Download the plugin, unzip it and upload it to `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to Tools » RTLer and choose your theme and style file.
+1. Go to Tools &raquo; RTLer and choose your theme and style file.

 == Screenshots ==